arcanaland/deck-spec/ESOTERICA.md

 3. **Use Canonical IDs**: Be consistent with the deck specification's canonical IDs.
 4. **Include Metadata**: Always include complete metadata in each file.

+When adding a new category (type), ensure it is descriptive, relevant to tarot correspondences, and documented within the description field in the meta section.
+Use namespaces (e.g., `mythology.greek`) for complex or multi-system categories.
+Applications should parse unknown type values without failing, either ignoring them or logging their presence for future updates.

 ### Application Integration

 Applications should: